-The Cave of Melody in Scotland is one of the most popular tourist sites in Scotland.
-It has been featured in many movies, books, and songs over the centuries, including a song by Gerry Rafferty, called “The Cave of Harmony” and a book by Richard Adams called “Watership Down.”
-The cave is located in the southern part of Scotland, near the town of Kilmarnock.
+The Cave of Melody is one of Scotland’s most popular tourist sites.
+Over the centuries, it has been featured in many movies, books, and songs, including a song by Gerry Rafferty called “The Cave of Harmony” and a book by Richard Adams called “Watership Down.”
+The cave is located in the southern part of Scotland, near Kilmarnock.

-The Cave of Melody has been around for centuries.
+The Cave of Melody has existed for centuries.
 It was first mentioned in a book by Sir Walter Scott called “Marmion” in 1808.
-The cave was once used as a place to store weapons and food during times of war.
+The cave was once used to store weapons and food during war.

 How many churches have you visited on your vacation?
-Which is the magnificent and most awesome one you have seen?
-Maybe you liked some of those cathedrals which you have visited before based on your personal experience, books as well as documentary films.
+Which is the most magnificent and awesome one you have seen?
+Based on your personal experience, books, and documentary films, maybe you liked some of those cathedrals that you have visited before.

 About Cave of Melody – Scotland

-The great explorer and botanist Joseph banks wrote that the best cathedral developed by men, Fingal’s Cave is located in the southern part of Staffa Island in Scotland and is a place you must visit.
+The great explorer and botanist Joseph Banks wrote that the best cathedral developed by men, Fingal’s Cave, is located in the southern part of Staffa Island in Scotland and must be visited.

-The entire isle of Staffa is basaltic and has similar features as the cave located in Ireland – the Giants Causeway.
+The entire isle of Staffa is basaltic and has features similar to those of the cave in Ireland—the Giants Causeway.
 The top of the Cave of Melody is made of volcanic crust slag.
-On the other side of the cave, guests can way into an indistinct interior wherein they can witness the yellow stalactites glistening opposing the fluted walls.
+On the other side of the cave, guests can enter an indistinct interior to witness the yellow stalactites glistening against the fluted walls.

-It is also said that this concise melody turned out to be the tune of his proposition, The Hebrides, also called the Fingal’s Cave.
+It is also said that this concise melody became the tune of his proposition, The Hebrides, also called the Fingal’s Cave.
 Visitors can try what Mendelssohn did if they want to write a proposition.

-The Victorian Statesman Sir Robert Peel was told that he becomes a poetic person when moving toward the cave.
-Robert Peel wrote he had seen the cathedral not developed with hands and had felt the regal and splendid swell of the ocean, the beat, and throb of the great Atlantic, throbbing in its deepest and private sanctuary.
+The Victorian Statesman Sir Robert Peel was told that he became poetic when moving toward the cave.
+Robert Peel wrote he had seen the cathedral not developed with hands and had felt the regal and splendid swell of the ocean, the beat and pulse of the great Atlantic, throbbing in its deepest and private sanctuary.

 Things to Know About Fingal’s Cave